SupermanScott/jquery-bbps/README.markdown

 Version: 0.5, Last updated: 1/29/2011

-jQuery BBPS provides for AJAX loading of pages using the recommended Google standard (#!) or using the history.pushState to emulate full page loads.
+jQuery BBPS provides for AJAX loading of pages #! or using the history.pushState to emulate full page loads.
+This does not follow the Google standard http://code.google.com/web/ajaxcrawling/docs/specification.html

 ## Support and Testing ##
-Information about what version or versions of jQuery this plugin has been tested with, what browsers it has been tested in, and where the unit tests reside (so you can test it yourself).
+Information about what version or versions of jQuery this plugin has been tested with, what browsers it has been tested in.

 ### jQuery Versions ###
 1.4.1, 1.4.2, 1.4.3